+ANOVA

 Model Sum of Squares Df Mean Square F Sig.

 1 Regression 1425,928 3 712,964 11,026 ,000(a)

 Residual 12803,545 137 64,664

 Total 14229,473 139

-According to Table 5.1 we found that the R square = 0,100 (it's coming from $0,317 \ge 0,100$).
+According to Table 5 we found that the R square = 0,100 (it's coming from $0,317 \times 0,317 = 0,100$ ).
 R square is a determinant of coefficient.
 That means: only 10% the effect of perception about Islamization Science towards the students developmental of knowledge.
 Then, 90% were depending on any other factor.
 I.e. learning experiences, environmental relation, parenting knowledge, social support for the students.

 Most the lecturers have been teaching in a long time period, but they just known based on their educational background.
 I.e the lecturer who was teaching psychology, they knew about the psychological phenomenon (abnormal behavior, behavior modification, cross cultural studies, industrial organization, motivation, emotion, etc.).
 But, they did not understand about the Islamic perspective on human behavior.
 That case also has been happened at a lecturer who has background about Islamic Studies.
 They knew about al Qur'an and Sunnah etc. But they never knew how to make any connection between Islamic perspective on psychological phenomenon.
+Then, it had been happened because no one of our lecturer who has psychological background, also had been studying Islamic education before (Madrasa Aliyah, Islamic, Boarding School or Islamic Higher Education / State Institute of Islamic Studies etc.).
+On the other hand, the lecturer who had background Islamic studies had a lack of knowledge about psychology.